paulhamsh/USB-Looper/README.md

 # USB-Looper
-A guitar looper pedal which uses a USB audio connection to an amplifier.
+A guitar looper pedal which uses a USB audio connection to an amplifier for all audio - no direct guitar input.
+This is to record and replay processed guitar sounds, rather than the input, to enable using different effects on each track.

 <img src="https://github.com/paulhamsh/USB-Looper/blob/main/pictures/Setup2.jpg">